The Intellectual Property Review: United Kingdom

 Interim relief can be obtained in a matter of hours in urgent cases, although more usually interim hearings take place within a few days or weeks of the application being filed and served.

-Following a finding of infringement (and validity), the court will usually award a 'final' injunction, provided this is proportionate.
+Following a finding of infringement (and validity), the court will usually award a 'final' injunction, provided this is proportionate54.
 In more complex factual situations, for example involving the public interest in access to treatments, second medical use patents or standard essential patents, injunctive relief tends to be specifically tailored.

 Injunctive relief may be available at an interim stage where the right owner shows an arguable case of infringement and that a later monetary remedy would not adequately compensate the patentee for the harm caused by the ongoing (alleged) infringement.
 The court considers the 'balance of harm' likely to be suffered by the respective parties before deciding whether to award interim relief and if so the terms of the order.
 For non-final injunctions, the applicant for the relief is usually required to provide a cross-undertaking as to damages.